-Pinch a lime sized ball from the dough and roll between your palm.
+Pinch a lime-sized ball from the dough and roll it between your palm.
 Gently flatten it to shape a disk.
-Collect it aside on a plate and similarly make rest of the cutlets.
+Collect it aside on a plate and similarly make the rest of the cutlets.

 in a broad base shallow pan and place the cutlets on it.
 Don't add too many of them at a time.
 Keep space in between for flipping.